pollyweb-org/pollyweb-docs/4 ⚙️ Solution/60 🧰 Edge/61 🔌 Pluggables/03 🛜🔀 Wi-Fier router.md

 1. **What is a Wi-Fier device feature in NLWeb?**

-    In NLWeb, a [Wi-Fier 🛜](<03 🛜🔀 Wi-Fier router.md>) is a device feature that enable access to a Wi-Fi network.
+    A [Wi-Fier 🛜](<03 🛜🔀 Wi-Fier router.md>) is a device feature for connecting to the internet on a Wi-Fi network.

     ---
     <br/>